kpiorno/mean/README.md

 ### Limitations
 Despite that it's possible to declare terminals tokens like identifiers or numbers via the EBNF, the "mean" library is designed to generate tokens using ```MN_Lexer``` classes.
 So regular expression to declare tokens is not supported at now.
-The goal is to use anothers tokens sources beyond those generated via regular expressions.
+The goal is to use another tokens sources beyond those generated via regular expressions.

 The ```* +``` operators could be used only inmediate next to ```)```.
 So expression like ```NAME*``` is not supported.
 Use ```(NAME)*``` instead.